Have a pool? Make sure to drain it properly this fall

 Credit: ID 135627136 © Zwawol | Dreamstime.com

-Pool water can also be drained onto your lawn.
-The water must remain on your property until it evaporates or soaks into the ground.
-Before doing this, make sure to let your pool sit for a week or longer without adding chemicals.
+Before you drain your pool, let it sit for at least one week without adding chemicals.
 This allows the chlorine in the water to break down to a less harmful level.

-“The water should then be drained slowly so that it is absorbed and does not pond,” said Meghan Marsland, Industrial Waste Services Branch Head.
+“The water should be drained slowly so that it is absorbed and does not pond,” said Meghan Marsland, Industrial Waste Services Branch Head.

 Originally published on September 18, 2019